zriyansh/signoz.io/blog/2023-08-09-signoz-the-datadog-alternative-releases-their-visual-query-builder.md

 ---
-title: SigNoz, the open-source DataDog alternative, releases our visual query builder
+title: Diving in to OpenTelemetry data with our new Trace and Logs Explorer
-slug: signoz-the-datadog-alternative-releases-their-visual-query-builder
+slug: diving-in-to-opentelemetry-data-with-our-new-trace-and-logs-explorer
 date: 2023-08-10
 tags: [OpenTelemetry, Product]
 authors: nicamellifera